kachurovskiy/nanoels/README.md

 Stepper should rest on e.g. a piece of rubber when attached to the lathe - provided 3D printed part is only held by friction and is not designed to hold the full weight of the stepper long term.

+A rock-solid but more expensive (35€) option is to order a 10mm steel laser cut out stepper mount: https://imgur.com/a/exO5Atl

+It's also possible to cut out the stepper mount manually from plywood: https://imgur.com/a/hajI9ln

 #### Stepper to leadscrew

 ##### Option 1: plastic gear